CaffeinatedCup/nix-dotfiles/README.md

 Need to add:
 - Switch to Rofi
 - Add to waybar (powerbutton, dropdowns for stuff, better clock, make the flake do smth)
+- For nix icon make a dropdown for things (idk what, I saw it on unixporn)
 - Add to Hyprland (keybinds, window control, swaync)
 - Wallpaper switching (swww)
 - Gaming